ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/optional-chaining-proposal.md

 The repository for the Optional Chaining Proposal is at https://github.com/tc39/proposal-optional-chaining and we  archived in 2022.
 It is worth to see the closed issues.
-For instance closed issues with subject containing [dot after](https://github.com/tc39/proposal-optional-chaining/issues?q=is%3Aissue+is%3Aclosed++dot+after)
+For instance closed issues containing the words [dot after](https://github.com/tc39/proposal-optional-chaining/issues?q=is%3Aissue+is%3Aclosed++dot+after)